-Vogel State Park: Bear Hair Gap Trail Professional Review and Guide
+Vogel State Park: Bear Hair Gap Trail Professional Guide

 Detailed Trail Description from our Guidebook

 "The Bear Hair Gap Trail is the perfect length for a day trip; plus, it’s only moderately difficult, so it should suit most hikers visiting the park.
 The trail alternates between rocky paths and old roadbeds as it climbs a creek ravine adorned with poplars, hemlocks, and mountain laurel.